zhutoutoutousan/A-study-note-as-a-beginner/study/mathematics/basic-mathematics/linear-algebra/notes/vectors.md

 ### Vector.property
 - Size(dimension or length): The number of elements it contains.
+- Sparsity: A vector is said to be *sparse* if many of its entries are zero; its *
 ### Vector.instance
 - real vector
 - complex vector